 |GM Hikaru Nakamura|

-Watch out!
-Hikaru Nakamura is a blazing record-breaker.
+Hikaru Nakamura is the strongest American chessplayer since Bobby Fischer, and represents the US in the strongest tournaments in the World.
 Once upon a time, Hikaru tagged along to tournaments

 with his father, the popular coach and NM Sunil Weeramantry and whiz

 kid older brother Asuka.
 Quickly, Hikaru rose to the top,

 over-shadowing his talented brother.
 He became the youngest master in

 American history at 10, and the youngest American GM at 15 (breaking